piersfinlayson/otb-iot/docs/_site/source/espi.rst

 3. WP (write protect for the ESPi's config EEPROM, pull low to disable write protection)
 4. ~ESP_RST (GPIO16 from the ESP8266, can be pulled low to reset the ESPi)

-Note that when the programming board is connected to the ESPi, the ESPi cannot read devices on the internal I2C bus (ID_SD, ID_SC) as the prgrammer pulls GPIO0 to a high value.
+Note that when the programming board is connected to the ESPi, the ESPi may not be able to read devices on the internal I2C bus (ID_SD, ID_SC) as the programmer may pull GPIO0 to a high value.

 Manual programming
 ==================